cfenollosa/os-tutorial/22-malloc/README.md

 subsequent `kmalloc()`'s produce a new address which is aligned 4096 bytes or 0x1000 from the previous one.

+Note that we added a new `strings.c:hex_to_ascii()` for nicer printing of hex numbers.

+Another cosmetic modification is to rename `types.c` to `type.c` for language consistency.

 The rest of the files are unchanged from last lesson.